CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 Trust me, this guy has the most educative resources by far, when it comes to flask (to the best of my very limited knowledge, of course).
 But seriously, his book is really awesome.
 Highly, highly recommend.

+- Tutorials
+  - I also went through this cool tutorial on converting old footage to 4K + 60fps + colorized with AI.
+You may have guessed it.
+They threw Jason's (@citnaj on twitter) DeOldify algorithm into the mix.
+Really cool.

+  {% include youtube.html content="https://youtu.be/h-zNjxY-m90" %}

 ---

 ## AI developments